 - Cooperative partnership with leading research institutes and universities

-- More than 16,000 employees in high-tech jobs in Germany and more than 22,400 employees worldwide
+- The involved companies provide more than 16,000 employees in high-tech jobs in Germany and more than 22,400 employees worldwide.

-- Together, FCMS covers more than 80 % of German key technologies in the defence sector and holds more patents than necessary for this, namely 7,600.
+- Together the companies cover more than 80 % of German key technologies in NGWS and hold more than 7,600 patents, most of them relevant for NGWS.

 The FCMS sensor-effector network will provide the game changer for operations provided as of 2040.